• Skip to primary navigation

 High-Impact Learning Experiences

-Even at the undergraduate level, our students can make an impact through collaborative community-based learning experiences like Operation Border Health and Preparedness, statewide site visits through Study Abroad Texas, and international study abroad programs.
+Even at the undergraduate level, our students can make an impact through collaborative community-based learning experiences like Operation Border Health Preparedness, statewide site visits through Study Abroad Texas, and international study abroad programs.

 Explore high-impact learning experiences